GautierBlandin/nx-personal-blog/apps/personal-blog/public/content/typescript-switch-exhaustiveness-check.md

-# Switch statement exhaustiveness check in Typescript
+# Use the never type to check for exhaustiveness

 Imagine that you're writing a banking application.
 You handle deposits, withdrawals, and transfers.
 To model this, you've created a `Transaction` discriminated union type: